bitcharmer/tlb_shootdowns/README.md

 Every once in a while I involuntarily get involved in heated debates about whether reusing memory is better for performance than freeing it.
 **TLDR**: it is.
 If you want to find out why read on.

-Now, I'm dumb; I'm not even close to Martin Thompson, Brendan Gregg or Herb Sutter types so I just uncritically accept whatever they have to say about pretty much anything, especially when they talk about [CPU caches](https://en.wikipedia.org/wiki/CPU_cache), TLB misses or invoke other terms that I always acknowledge with nervous laugh while noting it down to check what it actually is later.
+Now, I'm dumb; I'm not even close to Martin Thompson, Brendan Gregg or Herb Sutter types so I just uncritically accept whatever they have to say about pretty much anything, especially when they talk about [CPU caches](https://en.wikipedia.org/wiki/CPU_cache), TLB misses or invoke other terms that I always acknowledge with nervous laugh while noting it down to check it out later.
-But this time "because Martin says so" wasn't good enough for my peers as if they actually knew I had no idea what I was talking about.
+But this time "because Martin says so" wasn't good enough argument for my peers as if they actually knew I had no idea what I was talking about.
 And so I was kind of forced onto this path of misery, doubt and self-loathing that some people call "doing research".

 Because I'm not the sharpest tool in the shed I take longer to learn new things and require working examples for everything.
-I decided to steal someone else's code from stack overflow and find out for myself if reusing memory is more efficient than just freeing it and letting the allocator do its magic.
+I decided to steal someone else's code from Stack Overflow and find out for myself if reusing memory is more efficient than just freeing it and letting the allocator do its magic.
 Unfortunately there was nothing to steal except some academic discussions on the undesired side effects of freeing (unmapping) memory.

 Fun fact: the reason for associating _free()_ with _munmap()_ is that some allocations with _malloc()/calloc()_ will not use _sbrk()_ and fall back to _mmap()_ under the hood (with corresponding _munmap()_ to free memory).